Great privacy hedge with beautiful colors I couldn’t ask for anything more beautiful thank you so much I will be ordering again

 Burning Bush Shrubs Are Vibrant and Make Excellent Hedges

-Burning Bush The Burning Bush is best known for its fiery fall foliage; however it is a beautiful shrub all throughout the year.
-In the spring green leaves will emerge with tiny yellowish-white flowers and then it will produce tiny red berries.
-As the shrub grows the leaves become darker until August when they transform from dark green to a vibrant flaming red color.
+Burning Bush The Burning Bush is best known for its fiery fall foliage; however, it is a beautiful shrub all throughout the year.
+In the spring, green leaves will emerge with tiny yellowish-white flowers, and then they will produce tiny red berries.
+As the shrub grows, the leaves become darker until August, when they transform from dark green to a vibrant flaming red color.

-Bush shrubs thrives in zones four through eight.
-It will grow between four to eight feet in height and width depending on variety and location.
-Even though it does not tolerate wet soil very well it can grow in nearly any other soil condition.
+Bush shrubs thrive in zones four through eight.
+It will grow between four to eight feet in height and width, depending on variety and location.
+Even though it does not tolerate wet soil very well, it can grow in nearly any other soil condition.
 It is drought tolerant.

 SCIENTIFIC NAME: EUONYMUS ALATUS Is a vibrant fall colored shrub

 This shrub is great as a backdrop in any landscape or border.
 It is also great for a focal point.
 You will enjoy each of its color transformations throughout the year.
 This shrub is very hardy and will provide years of beauty in your landscape.